markmoxon/elite-source-code-bbc-master/README.md

 * The release for the Master Compact

-By default the build process builds the SNG47 release, but you can build the other release as follows.
+By default the build process builds the SNG47 release, but you can build a specified release using the `release=` build parameter.

+### Building the SNG47 release

+You can add `release=sng47` to produce the `elite-master-sng47.ssd` file that contains the SNG47 release, though that's the default value so it isn't necessary.

 ### Building the Master Compact release